Nepal family holidays

 - White-water rafting in some of the world’s most spectacular scenery

-- Sleeping in a tent on a serviced camping trek
+- Staying in a teahouse on a multi-day mountain trek

 - Spotting wildlife in Chitwan National Park